FlorisE/ClearCompare/README.md

 _Work in progress, the only reason why it is public is so we can easily clone it from a docker image...
 If you want to use this in your own research please message us._

-Comparisons / benchmarks of different transparent object point cloud completion / pose estimation systems, especially using common household items that have transparency (e.g. plastic bottles).
+Comparisons / benchmarks of different transparent object point cloud completion / pose estimation methods, especially using common household items that have transparency (e.g. plastic bottles).

 Docker files and (live) preview tools for:
 * ClearGrasp (https://github.com/Shreeyak/cleargrasp) - preview tool included out of the box